kindredgroup/oracle-imagecopy-backup/README.md

 Without Direct NFS, Oracle requires HARD mounted NFS mount points, or the following error will be returned: ORA-27054: NFS file system not mounted with correct options

-This means that if something happend with backup storage that is becomes unresponsive, OS kernel would not hang the IO database sends to the storage.
+This means that if something happens with backup storage that is becomes unresponsive, OS kernel would not hang the IO database sends to the storage.
 So database can hang when archivelogs are stored in that mount point.

 Direct NFS is only needed to allow backups and archivelogs to be stored in SOFT mounted NFS mount points.
 This means that IO to unresponsive NFS will not hang, the client will get an error instead.